Penalised spline estimation of covariate-specific time-dependent ROC curves: Simulation Study

 In addition to the previous results, we evaluate the performance of our approach under two alternative configurations.
 In the first case, we omit the use of the double-penalty approach for model building/selection, while in the second case, we divide the follow-up period into 30 equally spaced intervals for the PAM representation used to estimate the model for the conditional hazard function.
 Results are provided in \ref{supp:simulation:w_wo_model_selection} and \ref{supp:simulation:diff_timepoints}, respectively.
 As observed, omitting the double-penalty slightly increases the variability of the estimates, but the method still performs well, even under unnecessarily complex model specifications.
-Regarding the division of the follow-up period, although using 30 equally spaced intervals reduces the size of the resulting data and leads to faster estimation times compared to using uncensored times as break points, this approach increases bias, particularly in the most complex scenario (Scenario III).
+Regarding the division of the follow-up period, although using 30 equally spaced intervals reduces the size of the resulting data and leads to faster estimation times compared to using uncensored times as break points, this approach somewhat increases variance and bias, particularly in the most complex scenario (Scenario III).
 While more suitable divisions could be explored, this is beyond the scope of the present work.

-Finally, we also evaluate the performance of a bootstrap percentile method for constructing confidence intervals for the covariate-specific time-dependent AUC.
-The resampling procedure is based on sampling with replacement from the original sample.
-Results based on $500$ replicates are provided in \ref{supp:simulation:coverage_width}.
-As shown, the bootstrap procedure yields coverage probabilities close to the nominal level ($0.95$); however, it tends to be conservative, likely resulting in wider confidence intervals.
+Finally, we also evaluate the performance of the case-resampling bootstrap percentile method for constructing confidence intervals for the covariate-specific time-dependent AUC.
+Results based on 500 replicates are provided in Section~\ref{supp:simulation:coverage_width}.
+As shown, the bootstrap procedure yields coverage probabilities close to the nominal level (0.95); however, it tends to be slightly conservative, which likely results in wider confidence intervals.